Holy Ascension Monastery: Hagia Sophia

 During the Feast of the Ascension on June 2, 2011, five bishops and four priests blessed the foundations for a new church on a hill at the monastery.
-The church will be a 1/5 scale replica of the original Hagia Sophia in Constantinople.
-The fabric of the church will be of autoclaved aerated concrete block units.
-The exterior will be faced with limestone and Byzantine brick, while the interior will have marble revetment as well as marble columns with capitals copied from the original designs.
-The church will be illuminated by over 60 custom-made windows.
+The church had been planned as a 1/5 scale replica of the original Hagia Sophia in Constantinople.
+The skeleton of the church was to be made of autoclaved aerated concrete block units, with the exterior faced with limestone and Byzantine brick, and the interior with marble revetment and marble columns with capitals copied from the original designs.
+The church was to be illuminated by over 60 custom-made windows.

-Beginning in late fall of 2011 and continuing in the spiring of 2012 the foundation was completed and in the summer of 2013 the walls began to go up and now are at 7 feet.
+The church was designed by William Hall of Hall III Design and built by Mark Arrow, a stonemason who also built St. Maximus Orthodox Church in Owe, New York.
+The fathers of the monastery also took an active part in the designing and building of the church.

-The church is being designed by William Hall of Hall III Design and built by Mark Arrow, a stonemason who also built St. Maximus Orthodox Church in Owego, New York.
-The fathers of the monastery have also taken an active part in the designing and building of the church.
+Construction of the foundation was begun in the late autumn of 2011 and completed in the spring of 2012.
+By the summer of 2013, the walls had reached 7 feet high.

 In 2017, it was reported that the half completed Hagia Sophia replica was demolished following delays in construction and the discovery of structural damage in the vaulting.